 - Serve sprinkled with pumpkin seeds and a little more plant milk if preferred.

-Eating a good wholesome breakfast like those on the list above is a great start to any day whether you’re plant based or not, and not only for you body and energy levels, but also your mind too.
-They all contain healthy fats that will help keep your brain and memory sharp for the day ahead, so great if you’re learning, at school, or in a high level of thinking job.
+Eating a good wholesome breakfast like those on the list above is a great start to any day whether you’re plant based or not, not only for you body and energy levels, but also your mind too.
+They all contain healthy fats that will help keep your brain and memory sharp for the day ahead.
+So, great if you’re learning, at school, or in a high level of thinking job.